Vietnam.vn - Nền tảng quảng bá Việt Nam

 Many Fortune 500 companies use CrowdStrike's cybersecurity software to detect and block hacking threats.
 Computers running Windows, one of the world's most popular operating systems, crashed because of the way CrowdStrike's code update interacts with Windows.

-CrowdStrike, a multibillion-dollar company, has expanded its reach around the world in its more than a decade of business.
+CrowdStrike, a multibillion-dollar company, has expanded its influence around the world in its more than a decade of business.
 Many businesses and governments now rely on the company to protect them from cyber threats.
 However, the dominance of a handful of companies in the antivirus and threat detection market also poses its own risks.

 “We rely on cybersecurity vendors in a broad way, but there is a lack of diversity; this creates fragility in our technology ecosystem,” said Munish Walther-Puri, former chief cyber risk officer for New York City.